scANVI Overview

 gex_annotated_h5ad | <input_id>_gex_annotated_matrix.h5ad | Preprocessed GEX AnnData annotated with transferred cell type labels. | H5AD |

-atac_annotated_h5ad | <input_id>_atac_annotated_matrix.h5ad | ATAC gene-activity AnnData annotated with transferred cell type labels. | H5AD |
+atac_annotated_h5ad | <input_id>_atac_annotated_matrix.h5ad | ATAC gene-activity AnnData annotated with transferred cell type labels.
+Produced only in multiome mode (absent in GEX-only mode). | H5AD |

 pipeline_version_out | N/A | Version of the processing pipeline run on this data. | String |